rebeccoder/cook-book/README.md

 ### Validators

-- All pages passed HTML Verification with [W3Validator](validator.w3.org) as expected, there are some errors that can't be helped and were expected.
+- All pages passed HTML Verification with [W3Validator](validator.w3.org)
 - All pages passed CSS Verification with [W3Validator](jigswa.w3.org)
 - User testing has been used throughout to ensure the website was responding as expected and intuitive to the user.
 - All Python Code in PEP8 compliant as per Code Institute PEP8 Checker [CIPEP8](https://pep8ci.herokuapp.com/#)